-The LAC designated teacher has a responsibility for promoting the educational achievement of LAC and PLAC, and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+The designated teacher has a responsibility for promoting the educational achievement of LAC and PLAC, and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.

-2. Multi-agency working
+3. Multi-agency working

 The school contributes to multi-agency working as part of its statutory duty.
-The school is aware of and will follow the local safequarding arrangements.
+The school is aware of and will follow the local safeguarding arrangements.

-The school will be fully engaged, involved, and included in local safeguarding arrangements.
+The school will be fully engaged, involved, and included in the child-centred approach towards local safeguarding arrangements.
 Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
-The school will act in accordance with the safeguarding arrangements.

-The school will work with social care, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.
+The school will develop trusting relationships between families and agencies to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.